Samuel-William/DataStructures/README.md

 # DataStructures
-Code for Basic DataStructures as refresher
+# Code for Basic DataStructures as a refresher who wanted to have a quick look